-- 3.13.1.1 The Inter-Island Open match shall be competed for annually between teams comprising ten members and one emergency. - 3.13.1.2 All competitors at the National Outdoor Championship shall be eligible for inclusion in the Inter-Island Teams by use of the following process: - 3.13.1.3 Scores shall be aggregated to determine a ranking list for all competitors from the following events: Graded Match 1, Graded Match 2 (if shot), plus the first match shot of the TSNZ National Championship. - 3.13.1.4 The top ten competitors from each Island shall be named as the Inter-Island teams with the 11th ranked competitor from each Island being named as the Emergency.
+- 3.13.1.1 The Inter-Island Open match shall be competed for annually between teams comprising ten members and one emergency. - 3.13.1.2 All competitors at the National Outdoor Championship shall be eligible for inclusion in the Inter-Island Teams by use of the following process: - 3.13.1.3 Scores shall be aggregated to determine a ranking list for all competitors from the following events: Graded Match 1, Graded Match 2 (if shot), plus the first match shot of the TSNZ National Championship.
+Any score disqualification under Rule 3.4.3 shall not apply to eligibility or selection. - 3.13.1.4 The top ten competitors from each Island shall be named as the Inter-Island teams with the 11th ranked competitor from each Island being named as the Emergency.